 This unique tailor-made adventure package includes 3 of the best destinations to visit in Southern...View

-This package is specifically created to get groups and families to summit the highest free-standing...View
+This package is specifically created to get groups to summit the highest free-standing mountain in...View

 Namibia is one of the most enchanting African country's to visit.
 Namibia possesses some of the most...View

 The ideal package to combine the spectacular wildlife safari's that Tanzania has to offer and a...View

 With approximately 750 Gorillas left in the World to see, this package is one that should be high up...View

 Freewalker Adventure Travel has put together the prefect 5 star luxury trip incorporating two very...View